Balance transfer credit card terms explained

-If you’re doing research on balance transfer cards, you might have come across some confusing terms.
-Instead of learning these terms through the mistakes you make with transferring your credit card balance, we’re here to help.
-In this quick guide, we’ll explain some important terms you should know when making a balance transfer.
+If you’re doing research on balance transfer cards, you may come across some confusing terms.
+Instead of learning these terms the hard way, by making mistakes when transferring your credit card balance, we’re here to help before that happens.
+In this quick guide, we’ll explain some common and important terms you should know when making a balance transfer.

 Your balance is the amount of debt you owe.